NoelOkumu/Acinetobacter-RNAseq-Analysis/analysis_modules/01_conda_setup/README.md

 This is a short project that helps learners acquire skills in ReadsQC and read alignment with BWA-MEM, generate an alignment summary map using Qualimap after viewing a mapstats file from samtools Flagstat.
 Variant calling will also be performed for haploid using freeBayes and viewing of the reference genome, .bam, .vcf files in IGV or a genome browser

-:pipe: Workflow entails:
+▶️ Workflow entails:

  ```
 Obtaining Reads -> Data Pre-processing -> Alignment -> Mapping Alignment Stats -> Variant Calling
 ```

-Ideally, creating a conda environment helps contextualise your project with the necessary tools required for reproducible analysis.
+Ideally, creating a conda environment helps contextualise your project with the necessary tools 🧰 required for reproducible analysis.
 Conda environments are isolated containers that contain a specific collection of packages and their dependencies.

 It is often good practice to store a list of the required tools within a ```requirements.txt``` file.
 This not only helps with reproducibility, but also with information about the version of the tools to be used to avoid conflicts when creating a conda environment.